 In today’s competitive economy, careers within the data industry are proving to be lucrative and even sexy according to Harvard Business Review.

 In today’s competitive economy, careers within the data industry are proving to be lucrative and even sexy according to Harvard Business Review.
-To support the next generation of techies, IE University has handcrafted its Bachelor in Data Science to keep up with the growing demand for data science education.
+To support the next generation of techies, IE University has handcrafted its Bachelor in Data and Business Analytics to keep up with the growing demand for data science education.

 For those who are unsure, data science is the process of gathering data and extracting its value to make more impactful decisions.
 Previously, it topped Glassdoor’s list of the 50 best jobs in America with salaries averaging around $110,000 and a high job satisfaction score.